 *Most courses use GIS software that is compatible only with Microsoft Windows, and there is no MacOS version.
 Contact program instructor for specifics.

 Most GIS courses are offered once per year beginning in Fall term.
-Students may take an introductory GIS course or non-program support and/or selected GIS courses if they begin in Winter, Spring, or Summer term or if they need to build skills related to prerequisites.
+Students may take an introductory GIS course (e.g., GEOG 101 Introduction to Geospatial Science & GIS or GEOG 265 Geographic Information Systems) or non-program support and/or selected GIS courses if they begin in Winter, Spring, or Summer term or if they need to build skills related to prerequisites.
 GIS courses are offered each term and must be taken together and sequentially.
 It is recommended that students avoid working more than 10 hours per week during any term due to heavy course load.

 - Academic Requirements: